suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 | One key<br/>per device           | Single<br/>CEK per<br/>payload<br/>shared<br/>with all<br/>devies     | Efficient<br/>Payload<br/>Distribution       | Yes                  |
 | One Key<br/>per device           | One CEK<br/>per payload<br/>encryption<br/>transaction<br/>per device | Point-to-<br/>Point Payload<br/>Distribution | Yes                  |

-The use of firmware encryption with IoT devices introduces an battery exhaustion attack.
-This attack utilizes the fact that flash memory operations are energy-expensive.
-To perform this attacker, the adversary needs to be able to swap detached payloads and force the device to process a wrong payload.
-Swapping the payloads is only possible when there is no communication security protocol in place between the device and the distribution system or when the distribution system itself is compromised.
+The use of firmware encryption in IoT devices introduces the risk of a battery exhaustion attack.
+This attack exploits the high energy cost of flash memory operations.
+To execute this attack, the adversary must be able to swap detached payloads and trick the device into processing an incorrect payload.
+Payload swapping is feasible only if there is no communication security protocol between the device and the distribution system or if the distribution system itself has been compromised.

-The security features provided by the manifest will detect this attack and the device will not boot the incorrectly provided payload.
-However, at this time the energy-expensive flash operations have already been performed.
-Consequently, these operations may reduce the lifetime of devices and battery powered IoT devices are particularly vulnerable to such an attack.
-See {{flash}} for further discussion about IoT devices using flash memory.
+While the security features provided by the manifest can detect this attack and prevent the device from booting with an incorrectly supplied payload, the energy-intensive flash operations will have already occurred.
+As a result, these operations can diminish the lifespan of the devices, making battery-powered IoT devices particularly susceptible to such attacks.
+For further discussion on IoT devices using flash memory, see {{flash}}.

-Including the digest of the encrypted payload in the manifest allows the device to detect a battery exhaustion attack before energy consuming decryption and flash memory copy or swap operations took place.
+Including the digest of the encrypted payload in the manifest enables the device to detect a battery exhaustion attack before energy-consuming decryption and flash memory copy or swap operations take place.

 #  IANA Considerations